lightsrh/ShareCount/README.md

 ## Prerequisites

-You need to have the venv module installed, because you will create a virtual environment when installing the python package.
+You need to have python and docker installed.
-    ```
-    sudo apt install python3-venv
-    ```

 ## Installation